ccmmf/workflows/phase_1a_single_site_almond/README.md

 #   sbatch ... apptainer run model-sipnet-git_develop.sif 03_prep_ic_build.R
 ```

-Complication one: The `model-sipnet-git` container has its own copy of Sipnet stored at a different path than the one `single_site_almond.xml` is expecting.
+Complication one: The `model-sipnet-git` container has its own copy of SIPNET stored at a different path than the one `single_site_almond.xml` is expecting.
 You can edit the XML directly, or do as shown here and create a `sipnet.git` symlink in the run directory, pointing to a path that (probably) doesn't exist on your host system but that does work when apptainer is active.
 This will overwrite any existing link created by `tools/install_sipnet.sh`.

 ```{sh}